suyunu/c-notes/Week_07/README.md

 ### Question 6 - Am I a Prime to You (LAB5 Q14)

-Write a function named **isPrime** that takes an integer as a parameter and returns 1 if the number is prime, otherwise returns 0.
+Write a function named **is_prime** that takes an integer as a parameter and returns 1 if the number is prime, otherwise returns 0.

 Then write main appropriately to see the result.